 Import Products from WooCommerce to Shopify

-Now, as all the settings are configured, sellers who are registered on your marketplace can easily sync their WooCommerce Store’s products to your Shopify store and thus on Marketplace.
+Now, after the configuration, sellers can easily sync their WooCommerce Store’s products to your Shopify store and thus on Marketplace.

 Once the seller configures WooCommerce details on his/her end, he/she will get an option to Import Products.
 The seller can click on it to import the products from WooCommerce by using 3 different methods.